 Then again, the electric mower will pay for itself right around the time the gas mower was going to start to give you trouble.
 That’s compelling.

 In many cases at least, upgrading to an electric mower is worth it.
+We bought a 13-inch electric to back up our aging gas mower, then ended up buying a full-size electric to replace it.
+No regrets.

 Gas or Electric mower for quality of life